Cemputus/IGNITE-AI/Games/ping_pong.md

-Here’s an explanation of how the Ping Pong game works:

 ### 1. **Game Window Setup:**
    - When the game starts, a window is created using the `Tkinter` library.
 This window contains a **black background** where all game elements (ball and paddles) are displayed.